eda-ricercatore/in-memory-nbl/notes/report/scratch-pad.md

 	- Use the round() function instead.
 + [x] rename statistics package to something else, and do regression testing to verify that it broke nothing.
 	- statistic_pkg
-+ [ ] modify current time measurement to store the method for measurement, so that method caller does not need to specify the method in the method call
++ [x] modify current time measurement to store the method for measurement, so that method caller does not need to specify the method in the method call for elapsed time
 + [ ] finish testing methods for measuring current time
 + [ ] finish testing functions to check relative difference, and related relative comparisons and absolute comparison.